lnewby/my-github-site/content/authors/lnewby/_index.md

 # example of an image link ![reviews](../../img/certifacates.jpg)
 ---

 Lance Newby is a master of computer science student focusing in game development at USC.
 His research interest include inclusive game design, games for health and machine learning for games.
-He is leading an interdisplinary team as Game Director for Skyfarer, a mixed reality action-adventure game for shoulder pain rehabilitation.
+He is leading an interdisciplinary team as Game Director for Skyfarer, a mixed reality action-adventure game for shoulder pain rehabilitation.